Turn Loose the Swans

 When I first heard this album, it was through a very cheap stereo.
 Modest speakers.
 Basic electronics.
 Nothing remotely audiophile.

 And yet, even through that system, the essence came through.
-The emotional message survived the hardware, it cut through the inherent but unperceived limitations.
+The emotional charge survived the hardware.
+The message cut through limitations.

 Now, listening on the system I have today, particularly on vinyl, the album breathes in a way I couldn’t have imagined then.

-The violin has rosin and wood, the guitars separate into layered strands rather than a single wall, the drum ambience becomes dimensional.
+The violin has rosin and wood.
+The guitars separate into layered strands rather than a single wall.
+The drum ambience becomes dimensional.
 Space emerges between notes.
-The medieval solemnity feels monumental rather than compressed.
+The medieval solemnity feels architectural rather than compressed.

 The swells are more dimensional.
 The quiet passages are more delicate.
 The transitions carry more nuance.